-Living healthy will require a lot of delayed gratification.
-You’re rarely going to feel good in the moment of being healthy – eating a salad over a cupcake or running several miles versus binge-watching Netflix.
+In order to live a healthier lifestyle, it’ll require a lot of delayed gratification.
+You’re rarely going to feel good in the moment of being healthy – eating a salad over a cupcake or running several miles versus watching Netflix.
 But it all has to get done, so we can feel better, be happier, and have the energy to do what we actually want to do in this lifetime.

-That’s why I break it down into 65 tips on what you can do, starting today, to be healthier for yourself and your loved ones.
+That’s why I break it down into 65 tips on what you can do, starting today, to live a healthier lifestyle.
 65 tips may seem like a lot, but they are a combination of large and small actions, that require the physical body or the mind to be active.
 You can try employing all of these tips, or choose 1-3 tips to start with.
 It’s all up to you.

 Why Living a Healthy Lifestyle is Important